What will be the fate of our Hemlocks in the Eastern US?

 Recent USDA-sponsored research by Nathan Havil and associates has transformed our understanding of the relationship between hemlocks and HWA around the world.
 This research has used data from mitochondrial DNA to identify the geographical locations of 9 distinct hemlock populations around the world, as pictured on the map below:

-This same DNA research strategy was used by Havil to identify the 5 distinct HWA populations pictured below.
+A similar DNA research strategy was used by Havil to assess world HWA populations and this analysis identified the 5 genetically distinct HWA populations depicted below.
 Each of these HWA lineages is associated with a different hemlock population, in a different location.
-So HWA is not a single organism, but at least 5 different organisms – each with a different geographical origin, each with a different hemlock host, and each with different predators.
-And since the HWA we are facing in the eastern US is not of native origin, recognizing the true origin of this HWA is critical for informing our HWA control efforts here in the eastern US.
+So HWA is not a single organism, but at least 5 different organisms in 5 different ecosystems – each with a different geographical origin, each with a different hemlock host, and each with different HWA predators.
+And since the HWA we are facing in the eastern US is not of native origin, recognizing the origin of this HWA is critical for informing HWA control efforts here in the eastern US.